COMPETITIONS FOR VOICE AND PIANO

 For pianists ages 16-21 of any nationality living or studying full time in North America.
 Over $27,000 in Cash Prizes Shared Among 10 SemifinalistsPianoArts Fellowships - Concert Engagements - Scholarship to the International Keyboard Institute and Festival, New York City.

-The competition will be held on June 29, 2019 at Union College, Schenectady: Advanced Piano (3 categories- The Franchezza (under age 16), The Capriccio (16-under 30), The Brioso (Hand/arm impaired only; any age).
-Video recording and application deadline is February 15, 2019.
-Winner’s Recital on Sunday, June 30 at Union College Memorial Chapel.
+The competition will be held on June at Union College, Schenectady: Advanced Piano (3 categories- The Franchezza (under age 16), The Capriccio (16-under 30), The Brioso (Hand/arm impaired only; any age).
+Video recording and application deadline is February.
+Winner’s Recital in June at Union College Memorial Chapel.

 will be held at Steinway showrooms throughout the United States and Canada, is an extension of our unwavering commitment to the pursuit of superior artistic expression through piano performance.
 Audition dates and times will be determined by your local showroom.
 For more information and a printable flyer, please click the button above or contact your local representative.

-The American Prize in Piano Performance recognizes and rewards the best performances by classically trained pianists in America in 2019-20, based on submitted applications.
+The American Prize in Piano Performance recognizes and rewards the best performances by classically trained pianists in America, based on submitted applications.
 There are separate categories for solo piano and for piano concerto performance.
 Pianists performing with others may also apply for The American Prize in Chamber Music Performance.

 provide a venue for exceptional young pianists who perform and share their music in the nurturing and confidence-building atmosphere provided in this St. Lawrence community.
 In return, these budding young artists bring the joy of live classical music to the Thousand Islands.
 Each year a special bond is created between community residents and performers.
 The competition takes place in September.